iterative/dvc.org/content/docs/command-reference/pull.md

 in the <abbr>repository</abbr> (if using Git), nor will it download files that have not changed.

-The command `dvc status -c` can list files referenced in current `.dvc` files, but missing in the <abbr>cache</abbr>.
+The command `dvc status -c` can list files referenced in current stages (in `dvc.yaml`) or `.dvc` files, but missing in the <abbr>cache</abbr>.
 It can be used to see what files `dvc pull` would download.

-If one or more `targets` are specified, DVC only considers the files associated with those `.dvc` files.
+If one or more `targets` are specified, DVC only considers the files associated with those stages or `.dvc` files.
 Using the `--with-deps` option, DVC tracks dependencies backward from the target [stage files](/doc/command-reference/run), through the corresponding [pipelines](/doc/command-reference/pipeline), to find data files to pull.

 After a data file is in cache, `dvc pull` can use OS-specific mechanisms like reflinks or hardlinks to put it in the workspace without copying.
 See